-Celebrating Chanukah or Hanukkah with kids?
-This beautiful holiday celebrating The Festival of Lights provides ample opportunity to reduce stress and create mindful Hanukkah moments.
+Are you celebrating Chanukah or Hanukkah with kids?
+This beautiful holiday celebrating The Festival of Lights provides ample opportunity to introduce your family to stress-reducing techniques and mindful moments.

-- Ask the kids to try to be still like a candle.
+- This is an excellent opportunity to try out the concept of “being still.”
+Ask the kids to try to be still like a candle.
 (Oh, the miracles!)

-- Focus your eyes on the flame.
-Keep looking at it until the flame is the only thing you see.
-The background will fade.
-Squint your eye to see how it changes the way the flame looks.
+- Incorporate showing your family how you can stop the constant chatter in your mind by turning your mind’s focus to the flame.
+Gently guide everyone to keep gazing at the flame until it is the only thing you see or until the background begins to fade.
+Try squinting your eyes to see how it changes the way the flame looks.

-- See who can hold their gaze the longest.
+- Turn this exercise into a game and see who can hold their gaze the longest.

-- Visualize the warmth from the flame filling your body.
-Start by imagining a warm glow filling your feet and traveling up your legs.
-Continue visualizing the feeling of heat through your entire body.
+- Create a guided visualization for your family.
+“Imagine the warmth or color of the flame filling your body.
+Feel a warm orange glow starting at the bottom of your feet and traveling up your legs.”
+Continue the visualization until you get to the top of your head.

 - Tell the story of Hanukkah.
-Being absorbed in a story stops the chatter in everyone’s head.
-Lower the lights to create a cozy environment and soothing ambiance.
+Telling stories is a wonderful way to bond, connect with your family, and keep traditions alive.
+Lower the lights to create a relaxing environment and soothing ambiance.

 - Cooking together is a stress buster.
 Put the cell phones in a basket and leave them in another room.
-Focus on cooking with love and feeling calm.
+Focus on infusing your cooking with love.

-- Be mindful.
-Think only of the activity at hand.
-Notice how if feels to be calm as you mix the batter.
-No rushing.
+- Be mindful by really noticing the activity at hand.
+Notice how it feels to be calm as you mix the batter.
 Leave plenty of time to enjoy bonding and cooking with your children.

-- Get on the floor with the kids and spin the Dreidel.
-Playing games without all of the bells and whistles of screens is a nice brain break for all ages.
-Sharing traditions and laughs strengthens family bonds and creates memories.
-Being playful reduces stress.
+- Play spin the Dreidel.
+Playing games without all of the bells and whistles of screens provides a brain break for all ages.
+Nurture your inner child by participating.
+Read up on how to play Dreidel.

-- Go with dark chocolate vs. milk chocolate.
+- Choose dark chocolate instead of milk chocolate.
 It turns out that eating a moderate amount of dark chocolate can reduce the hormones in your body that make you feel stressed.
-Enjoy!

 Stress Free Kids founder Lori Lite is a freelance blogger, social media strategist, parenting expert, and successful entrepreneur.
 Her line of books and CDs are designed to help children, teens, and adults decrease stress, anxiety, and anger.
 Ms. Lite’s books, CDs, and lesson plans are considered a resource for parents, psychologists, therapists, child life specialists, teachers, doctors, and yoga instructors.
 Lori’s award winning books received national attention on Shark Tank and her sort after accessible tips have been featured in hundreds of publications to include: CNN Living, Real Simple Magazine, USA Today, Family Circle, Working Mother Magazine, and Web MD.
 For more information visit Stress Free Kids and for daily advice follow Lori on Twitter and Facebook.